practicald2t/practicald2t.github.io/pages/shared_task.md

 - Evaluation results (both our original one and any custom one you may implement)
 - The eventual modified evaluation script you produced

-All your submissions should be on the test-set only.
+All your submissions should be on the test set only.
 We will keep an updated leaderboard on this webpage, with an overview of all teams' results.
 You can submit multiple times while you improve your system, but only the last one you send will be considered.

 ## Phase 2: Output submission and surprise domain evaluation
 **Deadline:** 5 Aug  2024 23:59 AoE

-Upon submission, you will receive an additional test-set covering a surprise domain, to test the robustness of your system/evaluation.
-You will have one week to send back you system's outputs on the new test-set.
+Upon submission, you will receive an additional test set covering a surprise domain, to test the robustness of your system/evaluation.
+You will have one week to send back your system's outputs on the new test set.
 If you developed a custom evaluation (i.e. modifying the script), you must provide results for both the initial and modified scripts.

 ## Phase 3: Final automatic and human evaluation
 Once we receive all submissions, we will evaluate every received output against every received evaluation script.
 This means that, if you submit a custom evaluation script, you will be able to know how it performs on other participants' systems.

 Finally, we will run a human evaluation, asking annotators to perform error annotation on all summaries from all participants.
-We will correlate human judgements against all the available automatic evaluations.
-At the workshop, we will present results and insights of our evaluation: how every script works on different system outputs, and how they correlate with human annotators.
-The system reaching the highest correlation with humans will be declared winner of the competition.
+We will correlate human judgments against all the available automatic evaluations.
+At the workshop, we will present the results and insights of our evaluation: how every script works on different system outputs, and how they correlate with human annotators.
+The system reaching the highest correlation with humans will be declared the winner of the competition.
 Results and participants’ system descriptions will be featured in the workshop proceedings.

 # Submission
 For your participation to be valid, you will need to submit your
   1. Best output (textual summaries produced by their system)
-  2. Results of our evaluation script (error annotation for all the produced summaries across all test-sets)
+  2. Results of our evaluation script (error annotation for all the produced summaries across all test sets)
   3. Eventual custom evaluation results, along with the modified script and every element (i.e. model checkpoint) necessary to run it
-  4. System description (up to 4 page)
+  4. System description (up to 4 pages)

 Submissions must be sent to [d2t2024@googlegroups.com](mailto:d2t2024@googlegroups.com), with object "$TEAM submission known" and "$TEAM submission surprise" for the known domain and surprise domain respectively. $TEAM is your chosen team name.
-System description must follow the submission template and guidelines issued by INLG 2024.
+The system description must follow the submission template and guidelines issued by INLG 2024.

 # FAQs
 <a name="faq"></a>